Sha-a-Gi/meptrgeo/README.md

-*Middle Earth Project: The Road Goes Ever On*
+### Middle Earth Project: The Road Goes Ever On

+**Requires Crusader Kings 2 v3.3.3**

 **About CK2:MEP:TRGEO**

-A reboot of the amazing Middle Earth Project mod for Crusader Kings 2 from Paradox.
+A reboot of the amazing Middle Earth Project mod for Crusader Kings 2 v3.3.3 from Paradox Interactive.

 **Objectives**
 1) Fix validation, bugs, lore, and fun ending issues.